 In some ways, the success of CS has made computing more available to non-programmers. e.g. Solving problems using spreadsheets and Matlab and other tools that are designed to not require detailed CS knowledge (of say, hash tables, etc.) to use.
 Students that used to be CS majors because that was needed to compute, can go to other majors, such as Biology, etc. and compute using those higher-level tools.

 – David Topham

-To summarize in my own words:
+To summarize the discussion between these professors in my own words:

-Even though computer science is not just an academic discipline anymore but continues to be taught as one.
+Computer science is not just an academic discipline anymore but continues to be taught as one.

 There is a significant difference between applied and academic computer science, there are many applications of computer science that do not require extended mathematical abilities.